machurch/CookingTimeAnalysis/README.md

-see if there was a way to predict how long it would take to cook a recipe and what types of recipes have shorter cooking times to make it easier to choose recipes that cook quickly. **I want to know what factors of a recipe effect the cooking time the most.** To do so, I am analyzing two datasets that were posted on [food.com](https://www.food.com/) in 2008.
-The columns that are
+see if there was a way to predict how long it would take to cook a recipe and what types of recipes have shorter cooking times to make it easier to choose recipes that cook quickly. **I want to know what factors of a recipe affect the cooking time the most.** To do so, I am analyzing two datasets that were posted on [food.com](https://www.food.com/) in 2008.

 ## Data Introduction